N2-Sys/OmniWindow/README.md

     27561 abnormals detected
     compare: 0.000165s
     ```

+    `overflow keys` stands for keys that cannot be buffered in data plane; `messages` stands for AFRs sent from data plane, or other control messages (only a few); `recv`, `ins`, `merge`, and `compare` stands for the time for receiving AFRs, insertings keys, merging sub-windows, and detecting abnormalies by comparing merged data with the given threshold, respectively. `Flushes` are control messages that notify the control plane for receiving AFRs, whose logging is only for debugging purpose and does not need to be minded by users.

 4. Press Ctrl-D to quit the OmniWindow controller program.

 5. For sliding windows, you can repeat the procedure above, while replacing `new-tcp-connections-tumbling` with `new-tcp-connections-sliding` in steps 1 and 2, and replacing `hotKeys-tumbling.txt` with `hotKeys-sliding` in step 2.
 In addition, you may run the 10 subwindows and see the last 5 ones as the usual case for sliding windows.
 Therefore, you should set the parameter in step 3: